veryalien/mycobit/README.md

 Mycobit is fully backwards-compatible with the MyCo/TPS systems.
 There are a few enhancements that add new extended commands, support the larger micro:bit display and available memory.
 The input and output pins have been assigned according to the micro:bit edge connector analogue and digital pins.

+# mycobit Versions

+Here is a list of all the mycobit versions.
+All are more or less up and running, not all of them are currently released.
+Watch this space.

+In a strange quirk of fate, mycobit has been implemented for 4 bits!!

+### mycobit

+mycobit is for the micro:bit.
+This version of mycobit!

+### mycobpibit

+mycobpibit is for the banana pi bpi:bit The bpi:bit uses an esp32 and there is simply more free runtime memory available for micropython.
+The bpi:bit also has an RGB 5x5 LED display which is very nice indeed. mycobpibit includes additional display colour commands!

+### myconanobit

+myconanobit is for the kittenbot nanobit, a micro:bit with a Arduino nano pin layout, and no built-in LED matrix display (but with the row pins, so you could make your own display on a bob).
+The nanobit is unfortunately a bit difficult to order from outside asia.
+Documentation and support are very tricky.
+A couple of strange limitations based on memory usage versus mycobit.
+But it all works!

+### mycomeowbit

+mycomeowbit (maybe I'll change the name before release?!) is for the kittenbot meowbit, a makecode arcade board, with a large colour screen and arcade type controls.
+It has a micro:bit compatible edge connector.
+Adafruit circuitpython is used on the STM32 instead of micropython.
+The meowbit has a really interesting wireless SD card add-on which is effectively a micro:bit in an SD card format for meowbit to micro:bit compatible radio and bluetooth communication.
+This add-on card is difficult to order outside asia.
+Wireless is not used by mycobit, but nice anyway.

 # Limitations

 The '4 bit' mycobit implementation was strictly observed, the micro:bit display is not used with the built-in display features to scroll messages and show images.
 Only the top-right hand 4 x 4 pixels are used as a display, but it is still very useful.
 Light-sensing, via the display leds, is not available.